 Azzam’s six-year reign as the world’s largest superyacht is coming to an end.
-Sheikh Khalifa bin Zayed Al Nahyan of the United Arab Emirates 590-foot boat will soon be displaced at the top of that very exclusive list by a just-launched 600-foot expedition yacht from Norway.
+The 590-foot boat owned by Sheikh Khalifa bin Zayed Al Nahyan of the United Arab Emirates will soon be displaced at the top of that very exclusive list by a just-launched 600-foot expedition yacht from Norway.

-The massive REV Ocean superyacht was launched the VARD Tulcea shipyard in Romania on Saturday, the company announced in a press release over the weekend.
+The massive REV Ocean superyacht was set free at the the VARD Tulcea shipyard in Romania on Saturday, the company announced in a press release over the weekend.
 The yacht’s first taste of ocean water follows an extensive 18-month construction process.
-There’s still work to be done, though, as the boat won’t be fully complete in 2020.
+There’s still work to be done, though, before the behemoth is fully complete.

 REV Ocean is the brainchild of billionaire businessman Kjell Inge Røkke.
-He has called the yacht cornerstone of his goal of improving ocean health worldwide.
-The Espen Oeino-designed boat, which the Norwegian considers equal parts research vessel and charter yacht, will take scientists around the world, allowing them to gather vital information about the impact of carbon dioxide emissions, plastic pollution and unsustainable fishing, all of which Røkke hopes will aid aid efforts to preserve the sea.
+He has called the yacht the cornerstone to his goal of improving ocean health worldwide.
+The Espen Oeino-designed boat, which the Norwegian considers equal parts research vessel and charter yacht, will shuttle scientists around the world, allowing them to gather vital information about the impact of carbon dioxide emissions, plastic pollution and unsustainable fishing.
+Røkke hopes the research will aid in efforts to preserve the sea.

 “Today is an especially exciting day, our state-of-the-art research vessel has achieved a major milestone and we are now one step closer to realizing our vision of safeguarding the ocean,” CEO Nina Jensen said.
 “We look forward with great anticipation to REV Ocean’s journey to Norway and seeing the next stage of progress towards our ambitions of developing ocean solutions.”